The Civil War: A Narrative

-The Civil War: A Narrative (1958–1974) is a three volume, 2,968-page, 1.2 million-word history of the American Civil War by Shelby Foote.
+The Civil War: A Narrative (1958–1974) is a three-volume, 2,968-page, 1.2 million-word history of the American Civil War by Shelby Foote.
 Although previously known as a novelist, Foote is most famous for this non-fictional narrative history.
 While it touches on political and social themes, the main thrust of the work is military history.
 The individual volumes include Fort Sumter to Perryville (1958), Fredericksburg to Meridian (1963), and Red River to Appomattox (1974).

 Writing

-On the strength of his novel Shiloh, Random House asked Foote for a short Civil War history.
-Foote soon realized that the project would require much more time and energy, and therefore offered to write a comprehensive narrative history of the war.
-Random House agreed, and using the money from his 1955 Guggenheim Fellowship (Foote won Guggenheims also in 1956 and 1959.)
-Foote set out to write the trilogy's first volume, Fort Sumter to Perryville.
-This 400,000-word account was published in 1958.
+On the strength of his novel Shiloh, Bennett Cerf of Random House asked Foote to write a short history of the Civil War in time to capitalize on the centenary of the war.
+Cerf offered him a contract for a work of approximately 200,000 words.
+Foote worked for several weeks on an outline and decided that Cerf's specifications were too small.
+He requested the project be expanded to three volumes of 5–600,000 words each.
+He estimated it would take nine years.
+It took twenty.

+During the project, Foote lived off three Guggenheim Fellowships (1955, 1956, 1959), Ford Foundation grants, and loans from Walker Percy.
+Foote finished the trilogy's first volume, Fort Sumter to Perryville, a 400,000-word account, in 1958.
 By 1963 Foote had finished the second volume, Fredericksburg to Meridian.
 In 1964 he began Volume 3, Red River to Appomattox, but found himself repeatedly distracted by the ongoing events in the nation and was not able to finish and publish it until 1974.
 Writing the third volume took as many years as had the first two combined.

+Foote had no training as a historian.
+He visited battlefields and read widely: standard biographies, campaign studies, and recent books by Hudson Strode, Bruce Catton, James G. Randall, Clifford Dowdey, T. Harry Williams, Kenneth M. Stampp and Allan Nevins.
+He also mined the primary sources in the 128-volume Official Records of the War of the Rebellion.
+He developed new respect for such disparate figures as Ulysses S. Grant, William T. Sherman, Patrick Cleburne, Edwin Stanton and Jefferson Davis.
+By contrast, he grew to dislike such figures as Phil Sheridan and Joe Johnston.

+Foote described himself as a "novelist-historian" who employed "the historian’s standards without his paraphernalia" and "employed the novelist’s methods without his license."
+To heighten the storytelling of his book, Foote did not utilize footnotes.
+Citations would have "totally shattered what I was doing.
+I didn't want people glancing down at the bottom of the page every other sentence".